-The District reports the following major governmental funds:
+The government reports the following major governmental fund:

-The special revenue fund labeled "Park" is the government's primary operating fund for park services provided to the community of Oro Grande.
-It accounts for all financial resources of the general government related to park services, except those required to be accounted for in another fund.
+The special revenue fund labeled "General" is the government's primary operating fund.
+It accounts for all financial resources of the general government, except those required to be accounted for in another fund.